Sint Maarten / Saint Martin (SXM)

 SXM is an active island.
 Take time to visit the many white sandy beaches, enjoy the underwater life while snorkeling or diving, hike the rain forest-like mountains, visit the caves, enjoy the wildlife.

-If the great outdoors isn’t your thing, enjoy the world class food, fabulous beach bars all over the island, and high class shopping on Front Street in Philipsburg (our capital on the Dutch side).
+If the great outdoors isn’t your thing, enjoy the world class food, fabulous beach bars all over the island, and high class shopping on Rue de Charles de Gaulle in Marigot and on Front Street in Philipsburg.
 At night, you’ll find plenty of bars and nightclubs to choose from.

 Our final tip is that though SXM is more open than many islands in the Caribbean, because of it’s international appeal, just be mindful in “non-touristy” areas.
 Religion plays a strong role on the island and not everyone is ready to receive your fabulousness.
 Explore our website and learn more about the gay-friendly beaches, bars and nightclubs.
 Everyone listed on this website is LGBT friendly or a ” friend of the family”.